syafiq/commonvul/README.md

 This repository contains the code for the paper "Catching Common Vulnerabilities with Code Language Models" by Anonymous Authors.

-## Abstract

-Code Language Model (code-LM)-based vulnerability detection for C/C++ faces a substantial challenge.
-Previous research has shown that even though code-LM-based is better than any prior machine learning approach, they still struggle to generalize well, as shown by the low F1 score.
-This paper investigates the problem from a different angle, focusing on how models perform when classifying whether code is vulnerable to a specific vulnerability type.
-We use the recently released PrimeVul dataset to investigate the ability to correctly classify different types of vulnerabilities.
-Our findings show that it is challenging to correctly identify a specific vulnerability class in a dataset containing all types, but if the task is modified to identify the most common vulnerabilities, the cumulative model outperforms previous binary classification results on the dataset.
-This result shows a promising path to make code-LMs practical in assisting developers with vulnerability detection tasks in C/C++ code.

 ## Research Questions

 This paper addresses two main research questions: